BrandonCorn/PsychWardGame/README.md

       7. Different levels of difficulty.
       8. Game progress saving.
       9. Items to inflict damage and different afflictions to enemy (poison, paralysis, etc).
+      10. Add functionality to sell quantity of one specific item in inventory.

       To be continued.